Best new playlists, shows, and exclusives on Apple Music

 Exclusives

-To celebrate the release of their new EP, Trent Reznor and Atticus Ross sat down for an interview with Beats 1 anchor Zane Lowe.
+Future is back with another Apple Music exclusive.
+This time, its the music video for the song Comin Out Strong, which features a guest spot by The Weeknd.
+The video centers around a strange, NSFW underground trip.

-- Nine Inch Nails - The Zane Lowe Interview - Check it out!
+- Comin Out Strong (feat.
+The Weeknd) - Check it out!

 Best of Beats 1

 One of the best parts of Apple's Beats 1 is the lineup of unique shows that the station has assembled.
 Apple Music subscribers can listen to each full episode on demand, or skip to the new playlist with tracks from that week's show.
-This week, we've got new episodes from Elton John, Ezra Koenig, and Fatboy Slim.
+This week, we've got new episodes from Elton John, Lars Ulrich, and Jehnny Beth.

-Rocket Hour - Elton John finishes 2016 with a collection of music from Kungs, Empire of the Sun, The xx, and many more.
+Rocket Hour - Elton John welcomes Sigrid, Apple's latest Up Next artist, to the show for a chat.
+Naturally, this week's playlist features music by Sigrid, along with Mark Lanegan Band, Tamikrest, and new music from Clean Cut Kid.

-Time Crisis - Host Ezra Koenig talks to Conner Kilpatrick and closes out 2016 with music from Rihanna, Childish Gambino and Bon Iver.
+It's Electric! - Lars Ulrich chats with M. Shadows of Avenged Sevenfold.
+The two talk about life on the road, as well as working their way to where they are today.
+The episode spotlights work from Diamond Head, King Tuff, Local H, and more.

 Essential Playlists